 - increase email sales

-- drive small product sales (with the hope of funneling people into our membership).
+- drive small product sales

 But here’s something we’ve had to learn one lesson the hard way: